thatblindgeye/ConditionTracker/ConditionTracker/README.md

 `!ct tooltip|<true or false>`

 This will update the `showTooltip` state, which determine's each token's `show_tooltip` property.
-When the campaign loads and when a token is added to the tabletop, if the token's `show_tooltip` property does not match the value stored in state, the property's value will be updated to match.
+When a token is added to the tabletop, if the token's `show_tooltip` property does not match the value stored in state, the property's value will be updated to match.
 By default the value in state is `true`.

 ## ConditionTracker Config